MY NAME IS ALEX. FRIENDS CALL ME BEASTLY. I WRITE ABOUT SEX.

-But it would be a lie.
+It would be a lie.
 I’m not ready to fix things.
 I don’t want to fix this.

 I thought I could be monogamous at the beginning of our relationship, and besides, monogamy was not our biggest issue.
 When we met, I was graduating from college and he would be a student for another two years.
-We knew our relationship would probably not survive very long.
+We knew our relationship would probably not survive.
 The promise of those first wonderful weeks was that this setup was temporary.
 That was understood.
 But that’s not what happened.
 I graduated and found a job in town.
 We moved in together.

-I don’t know when it stopped being enough for me, I don’t think any specific event happened, but I simply wanted more, and I felt guilty for wanting more.
+I don’t know when it stopped being enough for me — I don’t think any specific event happened.
+I simply wanted more and felt guilty for wanting more.
 I wanted to fuck people without his approval, without him present.
 I wanted to go home with guys, then come back to him.
 I made promises: I would tell him beforehand.
 I wouldn’t stay overnight with anyone.
 I would always shower after sleeping with them.
 But he couldn’t bear the thought of me fucking someone without him, and that’s what did us in.
 I started badgering, complaining, and starting fights over what I called his “restrictions.”
-My job in Los Angeles came almost as a relief — at least it would stop the arguing.
+My job in Los Angeles came almost as a relief — at least it would stop the fighting.

 I think many gay men find themselves in relationships like the one I was in, and I think their connections either grow toxic, or they successfully open up.
 I want to be clear: the man I loved was never inadequate — he was amazing in bed — but our boundaries were inadequate for me, and my efforts to change them amounted to an effort to change him.
-And you can’t do that — you can’t rewrite someone’s needs.
+And you can’t do that — you can’t rewrite someone’s basic nature.

 Non-monogamy was a concept I knew about when we started dating, but it wasn’t something I seriously researched until we started having problems.
 The term “non-monogamy” defines a range of relationships that exist on a spectrum between completely monogamous, or closed, and completely open.
-I learned that fully open relationships are ones in which both partners are free to have sex with whoever they want, whenever they want, with or without each other’s knowledge or permission, and that kind of setup isn’t scary to me at all — I think my next relationship will be a fully open one — but many people consider open relationships too threatening.
-Most gay men I’ve talked to fall somewhere between the two extremes — “monogamish” — and have rules like the ones like Jose advocated for: they only sleep with others together.
+I learned that fully open relationships are ones in which both partners are free to have sex with whoever they want, whenever they want, with or without each other’s knowledge or permission, and that kind of setup isn’t scary to me at all — I think my next relationship will be fully open — but many people consider open relationships too threatening.
+Most gay men I’ve talked to fall somewhere between the two extremes — “monogamish” — and have rules like the one Jose advocated for: they only fuck others together.